trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 4 - AI-Powered Runbook Authoring/README.md

 - **Model Selection Impact**: Different LLMs have varying strengths for technical writing tasks, with some excelling at technical accuracy while others at organization and clarity
 - **Failure Mode Specificity**: Each system failure type requires unique diagnostic approaches, commands, and remediation steps that can be captured in specialized templates
 - **Documentation Structure Matters**: Well-organized runbooks with clear sections for symptoms, diagnosis, remediation, and verification are more effective during incidents

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Local LLM (Ollama, e.g. Llama2) was used to generate and refine technical runbooks for common failure scenarios.
+  Prompt engineering and environment-specific templates enabled accurate, actionable documentation.

+**AI Technologies Used:**
+- Llama2 (LLM, via Ollama)
+- Python (for orchestration and API calls)

 ## References 📖